-In the first few weeks from the disasters, the people in all over Japan were united.
-They considered the disasters as a national issue, not Tohoku-specific local one, unlike the Hanshin-Awaji case.
+In the first few weeks after the disasters, people all over Japan were united.
+They considered the disasters as a national issue, not a Tohoku-specific local one, unlike the Hanshin-Awaji case.
 They all cared for the survivors in the suffered area and made their best efforts to try to save them by donations and volunteer activities.
-Their mind was beautiful, one of Japanese virtues to take pride in.
+Their mind was beautiful, one of the Japanese virtues to take pride in.

 The keywords of the year 2011 are: a car, British culture and China.

 A car is what I purchased in January.
 Having my own car was the first in three years.
 Driving a car with a manual gearbox was the first in 17 years.
 I reviewed how to drive on educational videos posted on YouTube to get used to manoeuvres early.